SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There are also lots of birds and other wildlife to see too.
 The climb only takes about 30 minutes and is worth the effort.

 Another fun stop in Corona Heights Park is this small, free kid's museum.
-It focuses on natural history, arts, and science and is fun for kids off all ages.
+It focuses on natural history, arts, and science, and is fun for kids of all ages.

-If you plan to take public transit, take the Muni streetcar lines of K, L, M and then walk up the hill.
+If you plan to take public transit, you can take the Muni streetcar F or light rail lines K, L, or M to Market and Noe Streets or the Castro Station, and then walk up the hill.
 It is well worth the visit and loads of fun for the whole family.

-It may not be as glamorous as it was back in the day, but I still love to climb the steps, relax for a bit there, and just check out all the beautiful trees and houses that are now all around Mt.
+It may not be as glamorous as it was back in the day, but I still love to climb the steps, relax for a bit there, and just check out all the beautiful trees and houses that now surround Mt.
 Olympus.

-Some of the nicest houses anywhere in San Francisco are here and when you walk up, or down to it, you'll see them.
+Some of the nicest houses anywhere in San Francisco are in this neighborhood, and you'll see them as you walk up or down the hill.

 These two music venues are home to live music several nights a week.
 If you like feeling as if you've stepped back in time, then you need to make a stop here.